JodieMullins/CY-WebDev/README.md

 ## KQ Fashion Site

 As some context, I completed Code:You's Data Analysis cohort in December 2023.
-In that time, I created the small business idea of selling hand-designed shoes from which to collect sales data, titled [Kicks Quest](https://github.com/JodieMullins/KicksQuest).
+In that time, I created the small business idea of selling hand-painted shoes from which to collect sales data, titled [Kicks Quest](https://github.com/JodieMullins/KicksQuest).
-This repository is a loose continuation of that, showcasing a basic website acting as a client-side application for customers to browse custom shoe selections and input a contact form.
+This repository is a loose continuation of that, showcasing a basic website acting as a client-side application for customers to browse customized shoes and input a contact form.

 DISCLAIMER: This site purposefully does NOT implement a full shopping cart utility at this time, and no real or fake payments may be processed.
 All images have been created using generative AI services, such as wombo/dream, and no real products are available through this proof of concept.